eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

 # TO DO

--   Assign org Ids
-    -   Include late registrations
-    -   Display URL (login.salesforce.com), username, and password.
-        -   Click on any text will copy to clipboard
-    -   DEX602 only needs the org at the start of the class on Monday
-    -   Some private workshops have a combination of courses and the orgs change during the week
+-   Add Survey link for the delivery
+-   Add a timer for breaks
+    -   Steal the clock from THCM
 -   Class notes
     -   Export to PDF and email it to attendees
     -   Include images, and links
     -   Sorted by CreatedDate
     -   Add a note to the exercise, like "We took a break while doing the exercise"
--   Add a timer for breaks
-    -   Steal the clock from THCM
 -   Make an option to call attendance
--   QR code is not being shown consistently
-    -   Consider hardcoding the URL when deploying to production
-    -   Consider hosting the images in Heroku to avoid Static Resources, but do this once Heroku is in production
 -   Revisit Socket.io events
     -   There is a slight delay when the student reports the completion, and the instructor screen being updated.
         -   This could probably ork faster if the student emits a socket to the instructor